| THE CHINESE "KE"

 expression holes and to reconstruct the exact expression of a

 piece while other holes played the notes.
+In 1903, the German firm

 of M. Welte & Sons in Freiburg introduced its "Welte-Mignon"